AGILITY TRAINING: A COMPREHENSIVE APPROACH

 • Post-activation potentiation protocols

-Verkhoshansky (2011) states that “physical loading must be applied within technically sound movement patterns to avoid reinforcing inefficient mechanics under load,” highlighting the integration of technical and physical development.
+Physical loading must be applied within technically sound movement patterns to avoid reinforcing inefficient mechanics under load, highlighting the integration of technical and physical development.
+The primary objective remains movement quality while progressively increasing physical demands.

 Phase 4: Cognitive Integration (Ongoing)